 Windows using TeX Live

-- From the Windows Start Menu, find the TeX Live 2018 (or TeX Live 2017) group and use the shortcut TeX Live Manager to start the TeX Live Manager program.
+- From the Windows Start Menu, find the TeX Live 20xx group (where xx is 19, 18, or 17, depending on the version of TeX Live installed) and use the shortcut TeX Live Manager to start the TeX Live Manager program.
+Accept the security message that may appear.

-- Use the Actions menu item from the TeX Live Manager and then the menu item Update filename database.
+- Use the Actions menu item from the TeX Live Manager and then the menu item Regenerate filename database for TeX Live 2019 or Update filename database for TeX Live 2018 or 2017.

 - This begins the update process.
 Wait until you see in the message area of the program "mktexlsr: Done."

-- Use the tlmgr menu item and then Quit to exit the TeX Live Manager.
+- Close any open dialog and then use File menu and Exit for TeX Live 2019 or the tlmgr menu item and then Quit for TeX Live 2018 or 2017 to exit the TeX Live Manager.

 Windows using MiKTeX (installed separately)